Baby girl names in Singapore 2023

 - Shae or Shay: influenced by Shay Mitchell of Pretty Little Liars fame

-- Quinn: lead character from the highschool TV series, Glee
+- Quinn: cheerleader in the highschool TV series, Glee

-- Maeve: lead character from the Netflix series, Sex Education
+- Maeve: lead character of the Netflix series, Sex Education

 Image credit: Anywhr

-If you belong in the camp of Money Heist bingers, you’d probably find location-based aliases the likes of Tokyo, Rio, Denver and Nairobi pretty darn cool.
+If you binged Money Heist, you’d probably find location-based aliases the likes of Tokyo, Rio, Denver, and Nairobi pretty darn cool.
 Even before the hit series was introduced, names spun from continents, countries and cities have been favoured – especially if it brings about a sentimental meaning.
 The place in which you conceived your child, perhaps?

-Popular examples are Asia, Arizona, Adelaide, Chicago – Kim Kardashian’s baby whom she affectionately calls “Chi”, Saharah, Savannah, Sydney, Valencia and Verona.
+Popular examples are Arizona, Adelaide, Chicago – Kim Kardashian’s baby whom she affectionately calls Chi, Paris, Saharah, Savannah, Sydney, Valencia, and Verona.